 2. Really Listen

 Speaking of developing rapport with patients, a good bedside manner involves more than just rattling off clinical jargon and expecting patients to follow along.
 Instead, really listen to your patients.
 Learn what they expect from therapy, what they hope to achieve, and what they’re afraid of about the process.
-This will help you both get the most out of therapy.
+This will help you better tailor your prescribed treatment plan, home exercise program, and goals so that you both get the most out of therapy.

 3. Stay Positive